 The goal of our study was to learn about bystanders’ reactions to video capture in public spaces.
-Specifically, we wanted to learn if people had privacy concerns and whether or not these differed depending on the mode of capture—recording vs. streaming—and the type of device—smartphone vs. wearable camera (Google Glass).
+Specifically, we wanted to learn if people had privacy concerns and whether or not these differed depending on the mode of capture—recording vs. streaming—and the type of device—smartphone vs. wearable camera.

 Study Setup Five field sessions were held at our university campus.
 These sessions were conducted in different areas of the campus over the course of two weeks and ranged in duration from 40-70 minutes each.
 The field sessions took place at different times of day and on different days of the week, including weekends.
 During each session, a researcher (Researcher A, male) stood at the corner of a wide hallway using one of two video capturing devices: a smartphone or Google Glass.

-1. Smartphone – a researcher held the camera in both hands in horizontal orientation and pretended to record an open space on campus.
-(S)he was panning his camera to make the participants aware of some kind of camera activity is happening (Figure 1).
+1. Smartphone – a researcher held the camera in both hands in a horizontal orientation and pretended to record an open space on campus.
+He was panning his camera to suggest to passersby that some kind of camera activity was happening (Figure 1).

 2. Google Glass – a researcher wore Google Glass while looking towards an open space on campus.
-(S)he panned his head as if he was recording or streaming a video (Figure 2).
-He repeatedly tapped on the side of Glass to make it clear that he was doing something with the device.
-In both setups, a second researcher (Researcher B, male) was standing at a certain distance observing the bystander’s reactions.
-When the bystander came near the first researcher, the second researcher asked if the person was willing to be interviewed.
-Our field sessions yielded 9 interviewees.
+He panned his head as if he was recording or streaming a video (Figure 2).
+He repeatedly tapped on the side of Glass to show that he was doing something with the device.
+In both setups, a second researcher (Researcher B, male) was standing approximately 25 feet away observing the bystander’s reactions.
+After the bystander passed by the first researcher, the second researcher approached the bystander to ask if he or she was willing to participate in a short interview.
+Our field sessions yielded nine interviews.

-Participants The participants (M=5; F=4) were mainly undergraduate or graduate students in the age group of 19-25.
-5 participants (M=2; F=3) were interviewed about the smartphone setup and 4 participants (M=3; F=1) were interviewed about the Google Glass setup.
+Participants The participants (M=5; F=4) were mainly undergraduate or graduate students in the age group of 19-25; however, their areas of study varied and included interaction design, film and media, engineering, history, and the sciences.
+Five participants saw the smartphone setup and four participants saw the Google Glass setup.
 This was based on whichever device was being used by the researcher when the participant approached.

-Interview Interviews lasted from 10-17 minutes The initial questions were dependent on the camera device and setup that the participant saw.
-For example, we asked: Did you notice that (s)he was using a mobile camera?
+Interview Interviews lasted from 10-17 minutes.
+The initial questions were dependent on the camera device and setup that the participant saw.
+For example, we asked: Did you notice that he was using a mobile camera?
 Do you know if the person captured you in his personal video?
 Do you think the person was recording a video or streaming video (similar to a Skype call) and why?
 If any, what concerns do you have about this activity?
-Next we asked questions in a speculative manner about the other capture mode that the participant did not actually experience in this setup.
+Next, we asked questions in a speculative manner about the other capture mode that the participant did not actually experience in this setup.
 The protocol served as a guide for the interview; based on the flow of the conversation, we modified or discarded questions.
 Data Collection and Analysis We collected audio recordings of all interviews and handwritten notes of user behaviors while they were approaching the camera setup.
 Audio recordings were transcribed and then we performed analysis using open, axial, and selective coding [12].
 We then drew out the similarities and differences between bystanders’ answers.
 For each unique observation, we coded it with a descriptive label.
 Then we subsequently compared the observations with the coded ones and marked out the recurring similar observations with the best matching code.
 Observations that did not fit were given a new code.
-Next, we outline the main findings of our study.
+Next, we outline our main findings.

 Findings